torabzadeh/sdaza/_posts/2016-10-05-readMortalityData.md

     ## 6    17  19     3                            Cause-of-Death Recode Numeric
     ## 7    20  23     4                                 Number of deaths Numeric
     {% endhighlight %}
-Now, we can read the fixed-format file.
+Now, we can read the fixed-width text file.
 I use the [readr](https://github.com/hadley/readr) package (in my experience relatively fast for big databases, let's say, 1GB).

    {% highlight r %}